 SL is a soup lover so we shared a bowl of pork rib stew @ RM22.
 The taste is pretty much as expected from a Korean stew, but it’s the addition of chunky pork ribs that made the difference.
 It was especially satisfying due to the rainy weather.

 The LA-Galbi (beef short ribs) is the only beef option in the menu and it shares the same marinade as the pork ribs we had earlier.
 It is cut across the bone and has a great marbling and juicy flavor that makes it worthwhile despite the price.
-I’d order this again in a heartbeat, no question.
+I’d order this again in a heartbeat, no question asked.

 A serving of Sae Ma Eul’s Spicy Rice Balls @ RM23 is more than enough to share among 4-6 people, and even more depending on how big you roll the rice balls.
 This was only my second time having Korean rice balls, so I don’t have much to say.